-Because it's so difficult to sell timeshare interests, a whole industry of scam artists has popped up – timeshare resale brokers.
-These folks tell you they have a buyer for your timeshare and can broker a sale – but not without a price.
+Because it's so difficult to sell timeshare interests, a whole industry of scam artists has popped up, called "timeshare resale brokers."
+These folks tell you they have a buyer for your timeshare and can broker a sale; but not without a price.
 The scammers charge you hefty up-front fees and then, lo and behold, never manage to sell your timeshare.

-Foreclosures come with negative consequences, including a hit to your credit score, difficulty in getting another loan, and higher cost of future credit.
+Foreclosures come with negative consequences, including a hit to your credit score, difficulty in getting another loan, and higher cost of future loans or credit.
 To learn more, see Consequences of a Timeshare Foreclosure.

-In many timeshare forclosures, the sale proceeds are not enough to cover the amount you owe on the timeshare mortgage.
+In many timeshare foreclosures, the sale proceeds are not enough to cover the amount owed on the timeshare mortgage.
 The difference between what you owe and the sale proceeds is called the deficiency.

-(To learn more about timeshare deficiencies after foreclosure, see Timeshare Foreclosures.)
+(To learn more about timeshare deficiencies after foreclosure, see Options to Avoid a Timeshare Foreclosure.)

-While many timeshare contracts allow you to rent your timeshare to others, the reality is that this is difficult to do.
+While many timeshare contracts allow the owner to rent the timeshare to others, the reality is that this can be difficult to do.
 There are usually many timeshares for rent and few people who want to rent them.
-In addition, some contracts don't allow you to rent your timeshare, and others place restrictions on the rental of your timeshare.
-(To learn more, see Timeshare Contracts: What to Watch Out For.)
+In addition, some contracts don't allow one to rent the timeshare at all, and others place restrictions on rentals.

-The sales presentation may make it sound like booking the timeshare resort will be a piece of cake.
+If your contract is not for a specific property at a specific time of year, the sales presentation might make it sound like booking the timeshare resort when you want it will be a piece of cake.
 Unfortunately, this is not always true.
-In fact, misrepresentations about the ease of scheduling has become such a problem that some states have passed laws that specifically outlaw such deceptive statements.
+In fact, misrepresentations about ease of scheduling became such a problem that some states passed laws specifically outlawing such deceptive statements.